Tour as Many Successful Car Washes as Possible

 Focus on Quality from End to End

 The retail business is extremely reliant on return customers.
 If you sacrifice quality or customers have a bad experience you will be continually be fighting to get them back.
-Focus on quality from day one and be prepare to make regular adjustments over time.
+Focus on quality from day one and be prepared to make regular adjustments over time.

 Your team shouldn’t be forced to rely on outside services to maintain or service your wash, and you should never rely on someone else to tell you what your cost per car is.
 Train the right people and equip yourself with the right knowledge and experience to manage problems as they come up.